MercyOFrancis/MercyOFrancis/README.md

 ---

+## 💡 Fun Facts

+- 🌍 crunching datasets from every corner of the globe
+- 🎬 Recharges with binge-worthy series and lively board- or card-game nights
+- 🎾 Weekend tennis learner & casual volleyball setter—minus the sore knuckles
+- ☕ Powered by yoghurt, café-hopping, and the hunt for fancy desserts
+- 🛍️ Loves spontaneous travel and retail therapy—passport and shopping cart always ready
+- 🎯 Mission: turn complex data into stories everyone can act on

+---

 ## 🧪 From Bench to Bytes

 Previously worked as a **Lab Assistant at Clinix Healthcare**, managing pathology sample data and lab equipment like ELISA, HPLC, and PCR machines.